bc-alfreid/dev-docs/beta/customers/customers.md

 Note: Once the data type is set, it can not be changed.
 The attribute will need to be deleted then created again with the new data type.
 This will also delete it from the customer.

 ### Create a Customer Attribute Value

+Creating a [customer attribute value](#link to PUT here) is done by creating the value and addig it to the customer in one call.

 ---
 ## Technical Details